githubabcs/gh-abcs-actions/labs/lab03.md

           echo          but you should avoid printing secrets to the log intentionally. echo ${{ secrets.MY_REPO_SECRET }} | sed 's/./& /g'
 ```
-6. Update the workflow to run on push and pull_request events
+6. Update the workflow to also run on push and pull_request events
 ```YAML
 on:
   push: